khaledfouda/prosper-data-visualization/README.md

 # visualizing states of prosper.com borrowers

-### Gist
+### Visualization, gist, and github links
-the visualization can be viewed on gist from this link : http://bl.ocks.org/bekaa/raw/8e4ca9f935443ba6ddeb2ad5df4402e6/
+the project files can be viewed on gist from each of these links : [gist.github](https://gist.github.com/bekaa/8e4ca9f935443ba6ddeb2ad5df4402e6) or [bl.ocks.org](http://bl.ocks.org/bekaa/8e4ca9f935443ba6ddeb2ad5df4402e6/)
+And the Visualization from this link : [bl.ocks.org-raw](http://bl.ocks.org/bekaa/raw/8e4ca9f935443ba6ddeb2ad5df4402e6/).
+And for sure the github repository https://github.com/bekaa/prosper-data-visualization .

 ------------